 Subject to any specific instructions that clients may give to CCLA (see the section above, this is unlikely to occur), CCLA may transmit an order to another entity which is affiliated with or related to CCLA or to an external entity for execution.
 In doing so, CCLA will act in the best interests of CCLA and consider the provisions of this Execution Policy.

 Monitoring and review

-CCLA regularly monitors the effectiveness of this policy and its execution arrangements to identify, and where appropriate, correct any deficiencies.
-On a monthly basis a best execution report is generated using LiquidMetrix (a third-party independent transaction-cost analysis provider) and is reviewed by the Dealing team in the monthly trading meeting (this excludes money market brokers where no commission is paid for purchases).
-A summary of the transaction-cost analysis together with any issues and the action taken to address these is provided to the Investment Committee quarterly.
+CCLA regularly monitors the effectiveness of this Execution Policy and its execution arrangements to identify, and where appropriate, correct any deficiencies.
+On a monthly basis a Best Execution report is generated using LiquidMetrix (a third party independent Transaction Cost Analysis provider), and is reviewed by the Dealing Team in the monthly trading meeting.
+A summary of the Transaction Cost Analysis together with any issues and the action taken to address these is provided to the Investment Committee quarterly.

 The best execution obligation requires CCLA to take all sufficient steps to deliver the best possible result for clients.
 Although CCLA expects to find instances where it will be apparent that best execution was not provided, there may be legitimate reasons for this, or it may be that CCLA could have improved the service provided to clients.
 The relevant teams will work together to learn from these incidents and correct any deficiencies identified as a result of CCLA’s best execution monitoring.